tsehay2728/github-tutorial/README.md

 # github-tutorial
-this is where we practice basing github tools
+this is where we start practicing github tools